 - Bake in the preheated oven for 40 to 45 minutes.
-The bread will be dark and crusty as well as sound hollow when tapped with a knuckle when done.
+The bread will be dark golden brown and crusty as well as sound hollow when tapped with a knuckle when done.

-- Remove from the oven and pans immediately to cool on wire racks.
+- Remove from the oven and pans immediately to cool on wire rack.

 Amount Per Serving: Calories: 117Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 266mgCarbohydrates: 25gFiber: 2gSugar: 4gProtein: 4g